 IKEA Kallax Hack with a No-Sew Bench Cushion (& without Plywood!)

-Special thanks to my wonderful husband, without which this project truly would have never been completed.
+Special thanks to my wonderful husband, without whom this project truly would have never been completed.
 I’m an idea person and he’s a get-it-done person.
 We’re a good match. 🙂

 Step 1: Gather Materials

-Products I Used to Hack an IKEA Kallax:
+Products I Used for the IKEA Kallax hack:

 - 2 Kallax Shelves in White (IKEA) – one measures 16 ½” x 57 ⅞”